MichaelCurrin/boris-the-babybot/docs/installation.md

     I like using the Twitter API.
     I tweet therefore I am.
     ```

+Optionally add one or more lines to hashtags file and a emojis file.
+These will be added after the sentence, with random chance of a hashtag piece being added and a random chance of an emoji piece being added.

 - _hashtags.txt_
     ```
     #tweepy
     #python
     #twitterapi #python
+    ```
+- _emojis.txt_
+    ```
+    🐯
+    🐦
+    🤖
+    🎙️
     ```